This post contains affiliate links

 Lots of blogs and Coyoacan guides recommend visiting the Artesan Market in the center of Coycoacan but I was actually pretty underwhelmed by it.

-Instead, I prefer going to Los Mercadered Coyoacan when I’m in the neighborhood.
-It’s pretty small but really nice and full of gorgeous tempting souveniers like jewelry, clothing, bags, and more.
+Instead, I prefer going to Los Mercaderes Coyoacan when I’m in the neighborhood.
+It’s pretty small but really nice and full of gorgeous tempting souvenirs like jewelry, clothing, bags, and more.

 7. Browse the Shelves at Centro Culturo Elena Garro